the-programmers-hangout/website/src/content/site/rules.md

 # What is ModMail?

-ModMail (@ModMail) is a bot which reports every direct message received to staff.
+ModMail (@ModMail) is a bot that reports every direct message received to staff.

 **How do I use it?**<br />
 Send it a message.
 This will open a two-way communication medium between you and the entire staff team.
 It won't notify or bother people who are offline or busy, so don't even concern yourself with that part.